A-mIn3/WINspect/README.md

-## Description
+## Description (INSACVL project)

  <pre>
-       WINspect is part of a larger project for auditing different areas of Windows environments.
+       WINspect is part of a larger academic project for auditing different areas of Windows environments.
     It focuses on enumerating different parts of a Windows machine to identify security weaknesses
     and point to components that need further hardening.